 The use of a goods lift or ship's hoist requires the relevant authorisations.
 These are granted by the Office of Technical Inspection.
-Before you can get them at all, you have to attend a training course covering theory and practice.
+However, before you can get them at all, you have to attend a training course which includes theoretical and practical classes.
 This is followed by a state examination.
-All this should take place in a centre that cooperates with the UDT.
-Centre for the Development of Human Resources ERGON will provide adequate training in the use of the lifts!
+All this should be done in cooperation with a centre that cooperates with the UDT.
+Centre for the Development of Human Resources ERGON provide appropriate training in the use of the lifts,

 In order to use both cargo lifts and ship lifts, it is necessary to acquire qualifications issued by the Office of Technical Inspection.
 First, however, you need to take a training course.
-This can be taken at the ERGON personnel training centre.
-It consists of a theoretical part, where legal issues and guidelines for the use of these devices are discussed.
-The most important part, however, is the practical part, where participants use the ski lift and experience everything related to the equipment first-hand.
+This can be done at the ERGON personnel training centre.
+It consists of a theoretical part, where legal issues and guidelines for the use of these devices are discussed, and a practical part, during which participants use the lift and gain experience in using the equipment.

 Frequently asked questions

 We receive many enquiries from you.
 However, there are some questions that recur most frequently.
-For this reason, we have compiled a set of the most frequently asked questions together with the answers to them.
+For this reason, we have compiled a set of the questions you ask most frequently, together with the answers to them.